 Only the first two tools are commonly used, and both can accurately measure standard (pure ac) sinusoidal waveforms.

 Yet a true-RMS meter is widely preferred because it is the only one that can accurately measure both sinusoidal and non-sinusoidal ac waveforms.
-(See illustrations at the top of the page.)

 - Sinusoidal (sine) waves: Pure, without distortion, with symmetrical transitions between peaks and valleys.